-Scope Graduate profile Language and communication The students express themselves clearly in English in oral and written form.
-They identify the main ideas in a text or in an oral speech, and infers conclusions from them, the students get and recognize information and communicate efficiently.
-They communicate themselves fluently and naturally.
-Socioemotional skills and life project The student is aware of them and determined; he/she develops healthy interpersonal relationships, self-regulates, can face adversity and act with efficiency and recognizes the necessity asking for support.
-They can build a living project with personal goals.
-They establish goals and seek to take advantage of their options and resources.
-They make decisions that give him/her current comfort, opportunities, and he/she knows how to deal with future risks.
-Collaboration and teamwork The student works in teams in a constructive way and applies a participative and responsible leadership, he/she proposes alternatives to act and solve problems.
-The student assumes a constructive attitude.
-Digital skills The students use the Information and Communication Technologies in an ethic and responsible way to investigate, to solve problems, to generate materials, and to express ideas.
-They take advantage of these technologies to develop ideas and innovations.
+Scopes of the Graduate Profile to Contr

+Scope Graduate profile

+Language and communication He/she expresses clearly in English

+in an Oral and written forms.

+• Identifies the main ideas in a text or

+speech and infers conclusions from

+them, obtains and interprets

+information and gives reason

+efficiently.

+Communicates in English naturally.

+Socioemotional skills and life project The student is aware of them and

+Socioentional skins and the project determined; he/she develops

+· •

+healthy interpersonal relationships,

+self-regulates, can face adversity

+and act with efficiency and

+reorganizes the need to ask for

+support.

+They can build living projects with

+personal goals.

+They establish goals and seek to

+take advantage of the options and

+resources.

+They make decisions that give

+him/her current comfort,

+opportunities, and he/she knows

+how to deal with future risks.

+Digital skills The student works a constructive

+way and applies a participative and

+responsible leadership, he/she

+proposes alternatives to act and

+solve problems.
+The student

+assumes a constructive attitude.

+Scone tra ansversal

+Collaboration and teamwork The student works a constructive

+Solid Solid Collinson way and applies a participative and

+responsible leadership, he/she

+proposes alternatives to act and

+solve problems.
+The student

+! ·

+assumes a constructive attitude.

-6. CONTENTS TABLE OF ENGLISH II
+5. CONTENTS TABLE